Skip to Content

 • Former Principal Harpist of The United States Army Field Band (Washington D.C.)

-Ms. Bress is also an active teacher in master classes around the country and in her private teaching studio.
-She is Adjunct Professor of Harp at Lamont School of Music, University of Denver; Harp Instructor for the Lamont Summer Academy; and Lecturer of Harp at the University of Wyoming.
-She was Assistant Professor of Harp at Colorado State University from 2016–2021 and has been visiting Professor of Harp at the Eastman School of Music.
+Beyond performing, Bress is a sought-after master teacher and speaker.
+She’s Adjunct Professor of Harp at the University of Denver’s Lamont School of Music, Harp Instructor at the Lamont Summer Academy, Lecturer of Harp at the University of Wyoming, and has held faculty roles at Colorado State University and the Eastman School of Music.

-Ms. Bress earned a Bachelor of Music degree and the Performer’s Certificate from the Eastman School of Music and received her Master of Music in Orchestral Studies from the Chicago College of Performing Arts, Roosevelt University.
-Her teachers include Kathleen Bride, Sarah Bullen, and Gretchen Van Hoesen.
+Bress holds degrees from the Eastman School of Music and the Chicago College of Performing Arts.
+Her teachers include Sarah Bullen, Kathleen Bride, and Gretchen Van Hoesen.